wrtobin/wrtobin.github.io/index.md

-"A CPU is literally a rock we tricked into thinking by polishing, putting in some extra metal, and shooting lightning into it."
+"We tricked rocks into thinking for us by polishing them, shoving in some extra metal, and shooting in lightning.
+Science is awesome."

 ### About Me